2023-07-28 Share on: Twitter | Facebook | HackerNews | Reddit

 Implementing Reciprocal Rank Fusion (RRF) in Python

-In the world of Information Retrieval, ranking is one of the most crucial aspects.
+In the Information Retrieval, ranking is one of the most crucial aspects.
 It prioritizes the matching information according to its relevancy.
 In many cases, having a single ranking model may not satisfy the diverse needs of users.
 This is where the idea of Rank Fusion comes in; combining various ranking models to enhance the retrieval performance.
 Let's learn how to implement a simple rank fusion approach in Python.

 Understanding the RRF Ranking Process